borgbackup/borg/docs/deployment/pull-backup.rst

     # Mount BorgBackup repository inside it.
     mkdir /tmp/sshfs/borgrepo
     mount --bind /path/to/repo /tmp/sshfs/borgrepo
-    # Make borg executable available.
+    # Make borg executable available as /pull-borg.
-    cp /usr/local/bin/borg /tmp/sshfs/usr/local/bin/borg
+    cp /usr/local/bin/borg /tmp/sshfs/pull-borg
     # Mount important system directories and enter chroot.
     cd /tmp/sshfs
     for i in dev proc sys; do mount --bind /$i $i; done chroot /tmp/sshfs

 Now we are on the backup system but inside a chroot with the client's root file system.
-We have a copy of Borg binary in ``/usr/local/bin`` and the repository in ``/borgrepo``.
+We have a copy of Borg binary as ``/pull-borg`` and the repository in ``/borgrepo``.
 Borg will back up the client's user/group names, and we can create the backup, retaining the original paths, excluding the repository:

 ::

-    borg create --exclude /borgrepo --files-cache ctime,size /borgrepo::archive /
+    /pull-borg create --exclude /borgrepo --files-cache ctime,size /borgrepo::archive /

 For the sake of simplicity only ``/borgrepo`` is excluded here.
 You may want to set up an exclude file with additional files and folders to be excluded.
-Also note that we have to modify Borg's file change detection behaviour – SSHFS cannot guarantee stable inode numbers, so we have to supply the ``--files-cache`` option.
+You should not execute any other command besides ``/pull-borg`` if you do not trust the client file system!

 Finally, we need to exit chroot, unmount all the stuff and clean up: